greenm01/ec4x/docs/ec4x_specs.md

 Roll for stealth in accordance with Section 2.4.3.
 Scouts present in opposing forces have an opportunity to counter.

-**Important**: *Every cloaked fleet joining a Task Force must pass a stealth roll for the entire Task Force to be cloaked*.
+**Important**: *Every fleet joining a Task Force must pass a stealth roll for the entire Task Force to be considered cloaked*.

 ## 5\.2 Task Force Assignment